brunomourapaz/Juzzy/README.md

 ### Implementation of Type-2 FLSs using Java.

-The extended version of the Juzzy library contemplating new interval-valued aggregation function (IvAF) which are modeled by pairs of N-dual IvAF, as conjunctive/disjunctive overlap aggregations.
+The extended version of the Juzzy library contains new interval-valued aggregation functions (IvAF) which are modeled by pairs of N-dual IvAF, as conjunctive/disjunctive overlap aggregations.

 Original library at
 http://juzzy.wagnerweb.net/